Final Scratch: History

-The original Final Scratch concept and prototypes were developed by the Dutch company N2IT V.O.F, by Mark-Jan Bastian, with help from Tim Hemel and Bill Squire.
-It has passed through multiple stages of development.
-These stages are marked by involvement with different companies, hardware configurations, software developers, licensees and licensors, and operating systems.
+The original Final Scratch concept and prototypes were developed by the Dutch company N2IT V.O.F. by Mark-Jan Bastian, with help from Tim Hemel and Bill Squire.

+The system later passed through multiple stages of development involving different companies, hardware configurations, software developers, licensees, licensors, and operating systems.

 Pre-release

 Final Scratch was originally developed for BeOS.

 Versions 1.0-1.5

 All versions of Final Scratch 1 use the same Scratchamp, a USB and RCA device in a round aluminium shell.
 The technical specifications of this device have been closely guarded by Stanton as an anti-piracy measure, though some users, unsatisfied with the latency and instability of the system, have alleged the use of faulty Philips sound chips which had already been withdrawn from the market.
 However, the same chipset was being used in several other USB audio devices manufactured by companies like Griffin and Roland at that time.

 FS 1.0 was released for PC only, on a specially modified distribution of Debian Linux.
 It was relatively primitive but some users found that, if configured correctly, it outperformed all subsequent versions of Final Scratch 1.x.

 With version 1.1, Stanton Magnetics began working with Native Instruments on the software side of the product, which became Traktor Final Scratch.
 As the name suggests, this bore a resemblance to the interface of Traktor, a Native Instruments software DJing product.
 This version was once again available on Linux, but was also ported to Mac OS X.

 The next major revision was version 1.5, which added a Windows XP version, but dropped Linux support.
 This version also added the ability to keep the pitch of the record constant whilst shifting the tempo.
 The interface changed very little, but some users initially had issues with the Windows Scratchamp drivers.

 Support for the original Scratchamp has all but since disappeared and current owners, disappointed by the lack of support by Stanton, have had to rely on old versions of Traktor FS or Digiscratch.